Regressions under Adverse Conditions: Introduction

-Our regressions under adverse conditions are somewhat related to quantile regressions of \citet{KB78} in that they model a tail functional, and as the (preliminary) first part VaR regression is simply a quantile regression.
-Our method is more closely related to recently developed regressions for the ES of \citet{DimiBayer2019}, \citet{GBP21}, \citet{Bar23+} and \citet{FMW23}.
+Our regressions under adverse conditions are related to quantile regressions of \citet{KB78} in that they model a tail functional, and as the (preliminary) first part VaR regression is simply a (possibly nonlinear) quantile regression.
+In that context we also refer to \citet{EM04} and \citet{CL23} for time series applications of quantile regressions, to \citet{Hog24} for MES forecasting models based on CCC--GARCH-type filters, and to \cite{DH24} for dynamic models for the related systemic risk measure CoVaR.
+Our method is more closely related to recently developed regressions for the ES of \citet{DimiBayer2019}, \citet{PZC19}, \citet{GBP21}, \citet{Bar23+} and \citet{FMW23}.
 Our and their methods share the property of relying on an ancillary quantile regression.
-However, while ES regressions can be estimated jointly (essentially due to the joint elicitability of the pair (VaR, ES) due to \citet{FZ16a}), our MES regressions require a two-step M-estimator (due to (VaR, MES) only being multi-objective elicitable in the sense of \citet{FH21}).
+However, while ES regressions can be estimated jointly with VaR/quantile regressions (essentially due to the joint elicitability of the pair (VaR, ES) due to \citet{FZ16a}), our MES regressions require a two-step M-estimator (due to (VaR, MES) only being multi-objective elicitable in the sense of \citet{FH24}).
 As the MES simplifies to the ES when the distress and outcome variables coincide, our MES regressions may be seen as a multivariate extension of ES regressions, which opens up many new fields of application, as outlined above and as demonstrated in more detail in the empirical applications.

-Some related work in the systemic risk literature is by \citet{BE17}.
-Within their SRISK approach, they estimate a functional similar to the MES.
-However, they truncate the distress variable at a fixed value rather than at a conditional quantile, ruling out an adaption to time-varying levels of (market) risk.
-Instead, we interpret truncation at a conditional quantile as the most natural way to quantify ``adverse conditions''. \citet{DimiHoga2022} propose dynamic models for the systemic risk measure CoVaR, which is a (conditional) quantile of the outcome variable given that the distress variable exceeds its (conditional) quantile.
-They employ a dynamic quantile regression in both the first and second step of the estimation method. \citet{AB16} and \citet{BRS20} propose related estimation methods for the CoVaR and the MES.
-Their estimators are, however, not accompanied by statistical theory that would allow for valid inference, and can exhibit a marked bias in standard settings, as we show in our simulations.